 According to the 1931 census, Kosovo had 552,064 inhabitants, including the oldest Jewish community of Yugoslavia.
-There were some 400 in Prishtina, 113 more in Kosovska Mitrovica, and a few in Prizren.
+There were some 400 Jews living in Prishtina, 113 more in Kosovska Mitrovica, and a handful in Prizren.
 Many Jews from the Yugoslavian Jewish communities (especially from Belgrade) fled to Italian/Albanian Kosovo.
 The Jewish community grew significantly when refugees from Germany and Poland tried to find their way to Palestine via Kosovo.
-In Mitrovica, the Germans arrested all Jewish men in August 1941 and sent the women to daily forced labour.
-In February 1942, women and children were also detained. .
+In August 1941, the Germans arrested all Jewish men in Mitrovica and sent the women to daily forced labour.
+In February 1942, women and children were also detained.
 25 out of the 113 Jews from Mitrovica survived by escaping to the Italian occupation zone.
 In the city of Prishtina, an internment camp for Jewish refugees from Serbia was created in 1942 by the Italian police force (carabinieri).
-In March 1942, the police arrested the internees and some of them were consigned to the German authorities of Serbia, while others were interned in Albania.
-Kavajë (Albania).
+In March 1942, the police arrested the internees and some of them were handed over to the German authorities of Serbia, while others were interned in Kavajë, Albania.
 By July 1942, the Italian police had arrested and interned many of the remaining men of the Jewish community left in Prishtina.
-When the Italian Army collapsed in September 1943, the Albanian police and militias came under German influence and deported additional groups of Jews from the region.
-300 to 400 Jews were first taken to Sajmište, and from there, in June 1944, to Bergen-Belsen.
-Between 200 and 300 of them died.
+When the Italian Army collapsed in September 1943, the region came under German military control.
+In May 1944, SS-Division Skanderbeg arrested about 280 Jews, who were taken to Bergen-Belsen.
+More than 200 Kosovo Jews died during the Holocaust.

-During the Kosovo war in 1999 the Kosovo State Archives and the Archives of the Institute of History were either evacuated to Serbia or burned in situ.
-The only public historical archive known to have been destroyed during the war was the regional archive for the district of Decani, located in the town of Junik.
+During the Kosovo war in 1999, the Kosovo State Archives and the Archives of the Institute of History were apparently either evacuated to Serbia or burned in situ.
+The only regional archive known to have been destroyed during the war was the archive for the district of Decani, located in the town of Junik.

 EHRI Research (Summary)